What is Certificate-Based Authentication?

 One could see the public key as an unlocked device readily available to anyone who wants to transfer a confidential message.
 The private key, however, is unique to this lock and possessed solely by the designated recipient.
 The user’s device generates an authentication request consisting of both a public and private key.
 The public key is then publicly disseminated, serving as a signifier for any encrypted correspondence.

-This is when digital certificates come into play.
-They’re issued by a reputable Certificate Authority (CA), which establishes a link between the user’s public key and their identity.
+This is where digital certificates come into play.
+They’re issued by a reputable (CA), which establishes a link between the user’s public key and their identity.
 A digital certificate functions as an electronic passport, certifying the credibility of both the user and the public key.
 The recipient can validate the sender’s authenticity when an authentication request is received by cross-referencing the digital certificate with the trusted CA database.

 Configuring Certificates on Devices